 What is agile transformation?
-A short & simple introduction
+A short & crisp definition

 So you’ve probably heard of agile transformation, but now you are not sure where (and if) to start because you don’t know what agile transformation actually is?